 She advises banks, payment institutions, e-money institutions, FinTechs and RegTechs on all legal and regulatory aspects relating to their activities.

-Joan Carette is ranked in Band 2 in Banking & Finance Regulatory and in Band 3 in FinTech by Chambers & Partners.
-Clients admire her “very flexible, pragmatic approach,” as well as her “deep knowledge of financial regulation.”
-She is also considered as a Next Generation Partner in Regulatory – Financial Services by The Legal 500, and Recommended in Banking – FinTech by Who’s Who Legal.
+Joan Carette is ranked in Band 2 in Banking & Finance Regulatory and in Band 2 in FinTech by Chambers & Partners.
+Clients describe her as “brilliant at spotting and resolving issues,” and appreciate her “to-the-point pragmatic advice.”
+She is also ranked as a Leading Individual in FinTech and as a Next Generation Partner in Regulatory – Financial Services by The Legal 500.
+Joan is mentioned in IFLR1000 as being “flexible, professional, skilled” and she is recommended as a Global Leader in Banking – FinTech by Who’s Who Legal.

 Master of law (ULB), 1998